 If you took on the challenge of growing our Atlantic giant pumpkins last year, keep them growing by giving them a bucket of water with some liquid fertiliser every second day.
 This variety was originally grown in Nova Scotia to produce fruit weighing 180kg or more!

 Lastly, we recommend to start prepping for your autumn garden, turn over your compost and start applying Tui organic seaweed to your garden.
 Start planting your brassicas, celery, carrots, kale and spring onions.
-For some autumn colour, plant some antirrhinums, aquilegia and canterbury bells.
+For some autumn colour, plant some antirrhinums, dahlia's and geraniums.